GraphiteEditor/Graphite/rank-polymorphism-node-audit.md

 1. **The element-wise default holds overwhelmingly.** Every math node, every raster adjustment, every string operation, nearly every vector modifier, and all generators classify as rank 0.
 The true rank-1 floors number in the single digits (Assign Colors, Pack Strips, Extend, the Flatten family) plus a handful of reducers and expanders.
 2. **A third lazy category is needed: evaluation-control.** Memoize's entire purpose is skipping upstream evaluation on cache hit; Monitor is compiler-inserted plumbing; Switch's short-circuiting branches are the user-facing member of this category.
 None meets the two authored-node lazy criteria, and none should — they warrant an explicit exemption alongside frame-synthesizers and demand-context modifiers.
 3. **The demand-context-modifier criterion generalizes beyond Footprint.** Quantize Real Time / Quantize Animation Time rewrite the time in context before upstream evaluates; Area/Centroid reset the Footprint to default for resolution-independence.
-All are legitimate lazy connectors under "modifies context before upstream evaluates."
+All are legitimate lazy inputs under "modifies context before upstream evaluates."
 4. **A recurring deviation family: hidden whole-list aggregation.** Many measure-style nodes silently reduce across the list today (Count Points, Path Length, Area, Centroid, Point Inside, Dimensions, Sample Gradient, Image Color Palette, plus the progression-family subpath flattening in Cut Path / Position on Path / Tangent on Path / Morph's path).
 All are reclassified element-wise; recovering the old aggregate behavior requires composing with explicit reducers.
 5. **New companion nodes needed** to recover composability lost by removing hidden aggregation: generic numeric reducers (Sum, Average, Minimum, Maximum over a `List`), boolean reducers (Any, All), a Filter/Cull node (`List<T> + List<bool> mask`), and a Sort node.
 Count Elements already exists as the list-length reducer.
 Also: a Corners node (`List<f64> -> Item<Corners<f64>>` via CSS shorthand expansion) and a Separate Glyphs expander (split out of Text to Vector).
 6. **Failure-case pattern:** several generators return an empty `List` on failure today (Hex to Color, QR Code, Image decode, Noise Pattern / Mandelbrot offscreen).
 Rank-0 output cannot be empty; these become `Default::default()` values.
 If "absent" must be representable, that's the future exception/invalid-signal channel, not empty lists.
 7. **Byte-blob representation split (gstd), RESOLVED:** `Arc<[u8]>` rank-0 blobs vs. `List<u8>` per-byte lists were used inconsistently.
-Unify on a rank-0 blob type, turning String to Bytes, Image to Bytes, and Post Request's body into plain element-wise connectors.
+Unify on a rank-0 blob type, turning String to Bytes, Image to Bytes, and Post Request's body into plain element-wise inputs.
-8. **Evidence the refactor is needed:** Black & White's bare `tint: Color` parameter — exactly the rank-0 connector shape this refactor prescribes — currently causes a type error that hides the node (in-code TODO).
+8. **Evidence the refactor is needed:** Black & White's bare `tint: Color` parameter — exactly the rank-0 input shape this refactor prescribes — currently causes a type error that hides the node (in-code TODO).
 The three "apply once to the list's parent" TODOs in blending are fixed outright by rank-0 wires.

 ## Resolved decisions (Keavon, July 2026)